ahuacate/nas-hardmetal/README.md

 <hr>

 # 6. Synology Virtual Machine Manager
-If your Synology NAS model is capable ( Intel x86 )you can install a PVE node on your Synology DiskStation using the native Synology Virtual Machine Manager application.
+If your Synology NAS model is capable ( Intel x86 ) you can install a PVE node on your Synology DiskStation using the native Synology Virtual Machine Manager application.

 ## 6.1.
 Download the Proxmox installer ISO
 Download the latest Proxmox ISO installer to your PC from  www.proxmox.com or [HERE](https://www.proxmox.com/en/downloads/category/iso-images-pve).

 ## 6.2.
 Install Synology Virtual Machine Manager on your NAS
 A prerequisite to running any VMs on your Synology NAS is you require a BTRFS file system.
-If they are not then you CANNOT install VM's.

-In my experience the best way to create a BTRFS is to back up your data to a external disk (USB) or another internal volume (be careful and know what you are doing).
+In my experience, the best way to create a BTRFS is to back up your data to an external disk (USB) or another internal volume (be careful and know what you are doing).
 Then delete and recreate `/volume1` via DSM and restore your backup data.
 I recommend using Synology Hyper Backup to backup your data and settings.

-Its a lengthy topic and the procedures can be found by seaching on the internet.
+It's a lengthy topic and the procedures can be found by searching on the internet.

 To install Synology Virtual Machine Manager login to the Synology WebGUI interface and open `Synology Package Centre` and install `Virtual Machine Manager`